rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 Latest developments:

 - Way of Rhea now has a [free demo available on Steam][wor]
 - Way of Rhea was shown at [PAX West][wor-pax-west] this year (as were a couple other Rust games!), and will also be showcased at [MAGWest][wor-magwest]
 - [A new trailer][wor-trailer] showing off new level art has been released
 - Additional animation work, [visuals][wor-wildlife], and puzzles have been added to the game
 - Improvements were made to the undo system, the tutorial level, and the dialogue system in response to user feedback
-- Some proton compatibility problems were fixed, some visual glitches were fixed, and support was added for adaptvie vsync
+- Some Proton compatibility problems were fixed, some visual glitches were fixed, and support was added for adaptvie vsync

-You can stay up to date on the latest developments of Way of Rhea by [following on Steam][wor], or signing up for [the mailing list.][wor-newsletter]
+You can stay up to date on the latest developments of Way of Rhea by [following on Steam][wor], or signing up for
+[the mailing list.][wor-newsletter]

 [wor]: https://store.steampowered.com/app/1110620/Way_of_Rhea/?utm_campaign=tmirgd&utm_source=n27
 [wor-mason-remaley]: https://twitter.com/masonremaley